 Hi there.
 We’re the team behind Twilio’s end-to-end encrypted HIPAA-compliant messaging and many health and IoT products that use the awesome innovation of end-to-end encryption to build a whole new world of privacy-first products.

-After years of seeing frustrated developers not be able to implement HIPAA-compliant secure chat apps on their favorite platform (Firebase), we decided to do something about it.
+After years of hearing from developers who wanted to implement HIPAA-compliant secure chat apps on their favorite platform (Firebase), we decided to do something about it.

 In this post, we’ll walk you through how end-to-end encryption works with Firebase, share the link to our Firebase Chat HIPAA whitepaper and invite you to try the iOS and Android in-app chat samples we’ve built for you.
 If you have any questions, join our Slack channel and chat with us!

 Shortcut alert!
 If you want to cut the chase, download the samples by signing up for a free Virgil account at https://VirgilSecurity.com/getstarted and follow the steps for an End-to-End Encrypted app on Firebase.
 Plus, you can sign up for our free webinars held each Thursday in August at 10 AM Pacific time.